Full-time 2019 entry, A*AA, IB 38

 Designed to bring out the beauty and universality of physics, our course provides broad and in-depth teaching that’s informed by our research.
 Core modules introduce and develop the fundamental concepts, such as those of quantum theory and electromagnetism, and cover the mathematics used in physics.

+The Physics course offer a broad and flexible education.
 Optional modules provide opportunities to see how the basic concepts can explain the phenomena we observe.

 For the final year project, you’ll work as a member of one of the research groups on a year-long project to explore aspects of the research area that are not yet fully understood.
 We encourage you to apply for summer placements and projects, which enable you to complete a small research project supervised by a member of academic staff.
+Download our course booklet

 The structure of the course reflects the structure of the subject.
 You will take core lecture modules (concentrated mainly in the first two years), which introduce and develop the fundamental concepts, such as those of quantum theory and electromagnetism, and cover the mathematics used in physics.